ReAcTiOnN77/reactionn-combat-rules/README.md

 When all four cardinal spaces around a target are blocked by enemies or walls, attackers gain **surrounded** bonus based on behaviour setting on melee attacks.

 #### **Surrounded Behaviour Options**
-Choose how surrounded should work at your table:
+Choose how Surrounded should work at your table:
 - **Advantage** *(default)*
 - **+1 to hit**
 - **+2 to hit**